webpack/webpack.js.org/src/content/configuration/mode.md

 };
 ```

+### Overrides

-If you want to change the behavior according to the __mode__ variable inside the _webpack.config.js_, you have to export a function instead of an object:
+If you want to change the options configured by the `mode` variable, you’ll need to export a function instead of an object to update your `config` object:

 ```javascript
 var config = {